antonmry/LocalFirstPacer/README.md

 keeps state locally, and ships as an installable Progressive Web App so you can take it offline to the track or treadmill.

+> ⚠️ **Warning**
-**WARNING**: All source code in this repository is produced by an autonomous code agent and is not intended to be legible by humans; expect unconventional structure and minimal inline explanation.
+> All source code in this repository is produced by an autonomous code agent
+> and is not intended to be legible by humans; expect unconventional structure
+> and minimal inline explanation.

 ## Features